blossomingiris/MERN_TODO_app/README.md

 Note: for upload list of todos from database sometimes need more time

-## How start to use app?
+## Running application
 - Make sure you have own credentials in backend/.env for MONGO_URI and PORT.
+1. Clone the repo or download it
-1. Open your terminal on frontend folder and run command "npm install"
+2. Open your terminal on frontend folder and run command "npm install"
-2. Open your terminal on backend folder and run command "npm install"
+3. Open your terminal on backend folder and run command "npm install"
-3. Having terminal open on backend run command "npm run app"
+4. Having terminal open on backend run command "npm run app"